pbest/usability-testing/README.md

 [[Back to top]](#how-to-conduct-a-usability-test)

 # (4) Execute test

+* Practice.
+* Check all the equipment.
+* Make the space comfortable.
+* Prep with your partner, if you have one.
+* Friendly Introductions and housekeeping/small talk.
+* Be considerate.
+* Start the recording.
+(No seriously, start it)
+* Don’t demo the product.
+* Let the user do most of the talking.
+* When in doubt, repeat it back.
+* Leave time for their questions.
+* Record notes on the session

 [[Back to top]](#how-to-conduct-a-usability-test)

 # (5) Summarize Results
+Make sure to record notes from your session immediately after its complete.
+We reccomend using 1 consistent document that is bulleted by subject.
+This gives you one easy place to dump all your thoughts and insights for further analysis once all sessions are complete.
+Make sure you record everything

 [[Back to top]](#how-to-conduct-a-usability-test)
 # (6) Identify key insights & next steps
 [[Back to top]](#how-to-conduct-a-usability-test)